Giant cargo plans, part 1

 Passenger capacity: 420 military passengers in 142 cabins

-Embarked craft: 1 medium cargo shuttlecraft, 3 small cargo/personnel shuttlecraft, 10 micro personnel shuttlecraft
+Embarked craft: 1 heavy cargo shuttlecraft, 3 medium cargo/personnel shuttlecraft, 10 personnel shuttlepods

 Velocity: wf 4.6, cruise; wf 5.1, supercruise; wf 5.3, maximum